Elsa Corp Justice Project

 Butoke has for some time tried to improve the situation in the part of the DRC where it operates.
 It has done this by providing assistance to survivors of sexual violence and by encouraging the prosecution of perpetrators.
 The assistance provided is both medical and practical.
 In addition, Butoke pays for the survivors of sexual violence to be legally represented so that charges may be brought when a perpetrator is arrested.
 If survivors are not legally represented, then charges will not usually be brought.

 The ECJP is funded by the family and friends of Elsa Corp, and byrne dean, a business co-founded by Matt Dean, Elsa’s cousin in the UK.
-In the first three years from 2021-2023, we have raised over $21,500 AUD!
+In the first five years from 2021-2025, we have raised over $26,500 AUD!
+Please follow our Instagram page @elsacorpjusticeproject!

 In its first twelve months of operation from September 2021 the ECJP helped 14 women and girls who had been subjected to sexual violence.
 They were provided with psychological and medical care, and also assistance with food, clothing and transport.
 In each case they were also provided with legal representation.
 At least six of their attackers were imprisoned, and others fled.
 In every case Butoke believed that it had sent a clear message to the local community: that sexual violence would no longer be ignored and had consequences for the perpetrator.

-We have just finished fundraising for 2023, which will provide funds for girls throughout 2024.
-In total, $5,900 was raised!
-Special mention goes to the friends and networks of the East Sandringham Cricket Club (Melbourne, Australia), which now holds an annual ‘monthly running challenge’ to raise money for the ECJP (see below).
+Special mention goes to the friends and networks of the East Sandringham Cricket Club (Melbourne, Australia), which now holds an annual ‘monthly running challenge’ in February to raise money for the ECJP (see below).

-Just as we did in 2022, in 2023 we set another challenge for people to run 5km every day for a month (145km for the month – which we just worked up the courage to do in February 2024!).
-Each entrant pays the $50 fee and then gets to work running and raising money.
-Throughout February, we raised a total of $4,750!
+In 2025 we set another challenge for people to run 5km every day for a month Each entrant pays the $50 fee and then gets to work running and raising money.
+Throughout February 2025, we raised a total of $5,214!

 A huge thank you again to Matt Harris who did much of the work organising the challenge again this year.